machines-in-motion/synchronizer/README.md

 ## Overview

-Allows a master process to synchronize with a slave process.
+Allows a leader process to synchronize with a follower process.
 The mode (synchronous or asynchronous) can be changed programmatically during runtime.

-For exemple, in the slave process:
+For exemple, in the follower process:

 ```cpp